-Please check the JaxoDraw web site for a list of available plugins, at the time of this writing, there were plugins available for export to PDF and SVG format.
+Please check the JaxoDraw web site for a current list of available plugins.
+As of version 3.0, there are plugins available for export to LaTeX (axodraw4j), PDF, Text, Serialization and SVG formats.

 Note that it is also possible to write your own plugins for new export/import formats.
 A tutorial for doing that is available on the JaxoDraw web site.